Skip to main content Skip to secondary navigation

 • Named after Augustus Taber Murray, Murray House is considered an independent house (along with EAST and Yost).

-• Muwekma-Tah-Ruk, established in 1988, celebrates the diversity of indigenous peoples throughout the Americas and Pacific Islands.
+Muwekma-Tah-Ruk, located at 516 O'Connor Lane, was established in 1988 and celebrates the diversity of indigenous peoples throughout the Americas and Pacific Islands.

 • Narnia exterior.
 Credit: Residential and Dining Enterprises